krthk2005/angularSample/README.md

 * Type `node index.js` to start the server
 * Go to [http://localhost:3000](http://localhost:3000) in your browser.
 The port number can be changed in `index.js` if necessary

-Need to use eacha and every module as mentioned below
+Need to use each and every module as mentioned below
 * bower
 * gulp
 * uglify